 2. Marble Outlook

-There is 108 miles of the Grand Canyon in the Hualapai “People of the Tall Pines” Reservation and with a Permit you can drive down Diamond Creek gravel road which is the only place for a vehicle to get down into the Grand Canyon.
-Make sure you have four-wheel drive vehicle to drive down the Peach Springs Canyon to Colorado River with picnic area but no facilities.
+108 miles of the Grand Canyon are located in the Hualapai Reservation – “People of the Tall Pines”.
+With a permit, you can drive down Diamond Creek gravel road.
+It is the only place that a vehicle can get down into the Grand Canyon.
+Make sure you have four-wheel drive vehicle to drive down the Peach Springs Canyon to the Colorado River.
+Peach Springs has a picnic area, but no facilities.
+If you’re keen on driving, learn how to get to the Grand Canyon by car.

-The Tonto Trail doesn’t go from the Rim down to the Colorado River, it is a trail along a shelf of rock called the Tonto Platform parallel to the river but at a midway elevation for 70 miles between the Rim and the river.
+The Tonto Trail doesn’t go from the Rim down to the Colorado River.
+It is a trail along a shelf of rock, called the Tonto Platform, parallel to the river.
+It remains at a midway elevation for 70 miles between the Rim and the river.
 It is less travelled so it can be a beautiful and quiet hike as it twists and turns along the Grand Canyon.
+There are also many other places to go for a good Grand Canyon Hike.

 5. Havasupai Falls

-According to the Arizonafpv.com, this cave is hidden in the heart of the Grand Canyon, Arizona.
+Just like in the old time adventure stories, a place exists that is real.
+The secret hidden cave behind a waterfall!
+Arizona Phoenix Drone Service uses ‘First Person View’ to utilize aerial videography to ‘take you to places you have never been’.
+They found this cave is hidden in the heart of the Grand Canyon.
 The only way to get to this cave is by taking a raft down the Colorado River and climbing into the cave through a waterfall.
+An adventure seekers dream.
 The only way to find out how to get there is to ask at arizonafpv.com!

 7. Spectacular Secret Grand Canyon View